minond/servies/README.md

 you can use to customize the status code and to add any header you want. checkout the `sample.sh` file for an example.

+#### routes

+required (`:something`) and optional (`:something?`) route parameters are supported. during the routing, servies will extract these values from the url and declare them as variables you can use. if you want to use variables in these, make sure to declare your handlers using single quotes so that the variables are evaluated during the routing

 #### usage

-let's say you saved that to a file named `app`. to start that server, just run `server app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests. you can also set a `PORT` and/or a `HOST` variable to bind netcat to something other than the default `0.0.0.0:8080`.
+let's say you saved your route definitions to a file named `app`. to start that server, just run `servies app`, and that will make netcat listen to requests made to your local host on port `8080` and route your requests. you can also set a `PORT` and/or a `HOST` variable to bind netcat to something other than the default `0.0.0.0:8080`.

-#### routes

-required (`:something`) and optional (`:something?`) route parameters are supported. if you want to use variables in these, make sure to declare your handlers using single quotes so that the variables are evaluated during the routing

 #### installing